mcc-us/bookkeeping/_pages/1-glossary.md

 97. *Service business*: A business that sells services

-98. *Schedule of accounts receivable*: A detailed listing of individual customer accounts receivable balances, often used for aging analysis.
+98. *Schedule of Accounts Receivable*: A detailed listing of individual customer accounts receivable balances, often used for aging analysis.

 99.  *Slide*: An accidental movement of a decimal point.

 100. *Statement of Owner's Equity:* A financial statement summarizing changes in the owner's investment, including contributions, withdrawals, and profits/losses, showing the ending balance. **Report detailing what the owner puts in, takes out, & has left**